Problem gambling programs work. Call toll free 1.800.547.6133.

 Click here to access Evergreen CPG's free Online Chat.
 All Chat Specialists have expertise in problem gambling and provide emotional support and link chat visitors to local treatment services.

-The Cowlitz Tribal Treatment Program is located at 7700 NE 26th Avenue in Vancouver, Washington.
-Please call 360-947-2247 to make an appointment or receive more information.
+The Cowlitz Tribal Treatment Program is located at 7700 N.E.
+26th Avenue in Vancouver, WA.
+Individuals may call 360-947-2247 to make an appointment or receive more information.